JakubSabuda/Simple_MovieGuide_with_Retrofit_and_RxJava/README.md

 Right now app takes only top 20 movies.In future will be created menu that takes genres, years etc.

-As well there will be build ROOM database to save favourite movies or movies to watch later
+As well there will be build ROOM database to save favourite movies and movies to watch later